irieger/CTL/README.md

 ## This is a modified version of the ctl tools ##

-This version of ctlrender is modified to be able to convert ctl files to cube luts.
-Therefor I hacked in some code in an experimental way adding a pseudo input file type and cube output file type.
+This version of ctlrender is modified to be able to convert ctl files to cube luts. **Therefor I hacked in some code in an experimental way adding a pseudo input file type and cube output file type.
+This is just experimental code.
+Use with caution.**

 This file type offers a pseudo input format which is just a pattern generator that generates an pixel pattern which represents cube input values to pass through a bunch of ctl files and generate a cube lut from it.

-Only tested with luts converting different formats through IDT, RRT and ODT or A combination of IDT + aces2acesLog16i and another lut with aceslog2aces + RRT
+Only tested with luts converting different formats through IDT, RRT and ODT or A combination of IDT + aces2acesLog16i and another lut with aceslog2aces + RRT + ODT.
-+ ODT.
 Not intended for use to make luts working with linear in or out.

 Attention: Needs modified acesLog16i_to_aces.ctl.
 See: https://groups.google.com/forum/#!topic/academyaces/VD7Yd0Yh7Sg